UK Seasonal wild food guide.

-The seasonal wild food selections offer you an at-a-glance guide as to what plants and plant parts are currently in season.
-If you also using my handy colour coded, seasonal harvest charts, available as a download from my foraging Resources Shop, you can quickly discover which parts can be harvested from a particular plant, and when to do so.
+The seasonal wild food guide offers a selection of the wild foods available during the year.
+It is no more than a taster into the wondeful world of forgotten flavours.
+Each season has a summary as to what plants and plant parts are currently in season.
+If you are also using my handy, colour coded, seasonal harvest charts, (available as a download from my foraging gift shop), you can quickly discover which parts can be harvested from a particular plant, and when to do so.